 Colors and Markings

-The Six Line Wrasse, as you can discern from its name, has six bars or lines lengthwise along its body.
+The Six Line Wrasse, as you can discern from its name, has six lines lengthwise along its body.
 Their bodies are blue to pink with bright red to orange bands.
 Their tails are green to yellow and they are distinguished by a false eye spot on their dorsal tail peduncle.
-This false eye spot is used to trick potential predators to attack the back end of the fish, allowing fish to survive if attacked.
+This false eye spot is used to trick predators to attack the back end of the fish, allowing it to escape if attacked.

 The Six Line Wrasse is typically reef safe and does not nip at corals.
-They are known to prey on crustaceans, snails, and live clams.
+They are known to prey on crustaceans, snails, and clams.
 They are aggressive towards other fish, particularly other smaller, peaceful wrasses.
-As with all aggressive fish, it is best to add them to a system last, after all the other fish have had time to settle in.
-Aggression may be apparent over food, space or other resources, so be sure to have enough space for all your intended species and spread out meals to limit competition.
-It is recommended to only have one Six Line Wrasse per system to limit aggression, unless you are planning on breeding them.
+As with all aggressive fish, it is best to add them to an aquarium last, after all the other fish have had time to settle in.
+Aggression may be apparent over food, space or other resources, so be sure to have enough space for all your intended species and spread food around the aquarium to reduce competition.
+It is recommended to only have one Six Line Wrasse per aquarium to limit aggression, unless you are planning on breeding them.

-Some potential tankmates for the Six Line Wrasse include larger, semi-aggressive wrasse species.
+Some potential tankmates for the Six Line Wrasse include larger, semi-aggressive wrasse species, such as the banana wrasse and dragon wrasse.
 Please keep in mind that these species will need considerably more space, given their large size and personalities.

 Six Line Wrasse Habitat and Care

 They are known to eat snails, urchins, and flatworms, so may have some benefits for your overall system environment.
-Try to limit the number of "cleaner" fish in a system with a Six Line Wrasse in order to prevent injury or death from aggressive fish.
+Try to limit the number of "cleaner" fish in an aquarium with a Six Line Wrasse in order to prevent injury or death from these aggressive fish.